ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Identify sensitive information (Sensitive information types), documents in a specific site (for SharePoint only) or specific labels (sensitivity labels) contained in Exchange Online, SharePoint Online, locally on devices (endpoint DLP) and OneDrive for Business.
 * Prevent end-users from accidentally sharing sensitive information.
 * Prevent end-users from accidentally deleting a document.
+* Update documents or emails based on sensitivity labels or data matching, used in conjunction with auto-labling feature can assist with PSPF compliance
 * Educate end-users by presenting messages them on how to stay compliant when relevant.
 This is done without interrupting their workflow.

 At the time of writing Office 365 has over 200 prebuilt sensitive information types (Australian Passport Numbers etc.).
 In addition to the prebuilt sensitive information types custom types can be created.
 These custom types look for strings, patterns, or key words.